Brain Games for Seniors: How to Help Residents Improve Memory

 How Senior Living Communities Can Support Their Residents Through Games

 Keeping residents engaged and their brains stimulated has always been important.
 But now, it’s more important than ever.
+An older adult living in a senior care facility needs brain training activities to keep them stimulated and improve cognitive function.

 Senior living communities need to surround their residents with technologies that allow them to stay entertained and engaged with their friends and families, even if they can’t interact with them in person.

+Whether it’s through a trivia game, card game, brain teaser, or puzzle, all senior residents can benefit from a fun brain game.
 By providing your seniors with digital games—particularly games that were purposefully designed to train the brain—you can continuously support their mental health.

 - NCBI.
 Participation in cognitively-stimulating activities is associated with brain structure and cognitive function in preclinical Alzheimer’s disease. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4417099/